-Expand on DAGs' inability to adapt.
-Plagiarize David's thesis.
+Expand on DAGs' inability to adapt

-MEOW employs an event-based scheduler, in which jobs are performed non-linearly (Better word here), triggered based on events2.
+MEOW employs an event-based scheduler, in which jobs are performed non-linearly, triggered based on events2.
 By dynamically adapting the execution order based on the outcomes of previous tasks or external factors, MEOW provides a more efficient and flexible solution for processing large volumes of experimental data3.

-- Expand on what "efficient" is

 - What work am I doing on MEOW?

 - How did it go?

 - Introduce the concept of network events.

 - Write this last